dancrew32/marcel/README.md

 ```
 Will generate: `http://site.com/i?src=%2Fimg%2Fdrwho.jpg&q=85`.
 This new image will be cached and served from now on!
+Using `nodb => true` in the route prevents unnecessary classes from loading
+(since these images won't need database interaction).

 ## Helpers, Utils and more
 In `class/helper.php`, `class/util.php`, `class/size.php`, and `class/time.php`